-Ten species of Lepidoptera were collected, eight endemic species and two non-indigenous species.
+Four species of Lepidoptera were collected, three endemic species and one non-indigenous species.
 Three large moths in the genus Agrotis were captured in light traps.
-Caterpillars of the genus Agrotis were found in pitfall traps.
-Haleakalā flightless moths (Thyrocopa apatela (Walsingham)) were observed hopping in the cinder habitat.
+Agrotis epicremna were quite abundant at both HO and DKIST, and were seen actively flying during the daytime, as well as abundant in the light traps.
+On one night, 62 A. epicremna

+(and nothing else) were collected in the DKIST light trap.